Whitchurch and Goring Heath Twinning Association

 Recent events

-In 2023 members of the La Bouille community visited Whitchurch from 29th April to 1st May.
+In 2025 members of the La Bouille community visited Whitchurch from 3rd May to 5th May.
 A Twinning dinner was held in the village hall.
-There are photos here.
+There are photos here from a similar event in 2023.

 In February 2023 a Menu Gastronomique was served to 46 members and friends in a packed village hall.
 Jean Marc Grosfort presided in the kitchen.
 Six cooks brought their Poulet Provencal to share.
 There are photos here.